-Depending on what you and your horse need, there are different types of boarding arrangements available.
+Depending on an owner's and horse's needs, there are different types of boarding arrangements available.
 Here's a quick overview of the types of board offered at many boarding stables.

-If you wish to offer your horse for part-board, expect to pay less for your board but give up time you will spend with your horse.
-You'll want to find someone you trust and whose riding and handling skills are similar to your own.
+For those who wish to offer their horse for part-board, expect to pay less for board, but give up time spent with the horse.
+Find someone who's trustful and whose riding and handling skills are similar to your own.

 Pasture board can be very economical.
-Your horse will live outdoors all year round with feed, water, and a run-in shelter.
-If your horse needs blanketing in cold weather you may pay extra for the owner/manager to take the blanket on or off depending on the weather.
-Your horse may not get individual daily attention, but the stable staff will be keeping an eye on it.
-This can be a good situation for someone who rides occasionally, a horse who dislikes being stabled, or for some reason, such as COPD, should not be stabled for long periods of time.
+The horse will live outdoors all year round with feed, water, and a run-in shelter.
+If the horse needs blanketing in cold weather there may be an extra charge for the owner/manager to take the blanket on or off depending on the weather.
+Horses may not get individual daily attention, but the stable staff will be keeping an eye on them.
+This can be a good situation for someone who rides occasionally, a horse who dislikes being stabled, or for health reasons, such as recurrent airway disease (RAO), a chronic allergic condition commonly known as heaves.

-With self-care board, you will be provided with the facilities and you will have to do the rest.
-You will have to bring in your own feed and bedding.
-Feeding, turn-out, and mucking out will be your responsibility.
-You will have to arrange for and be there when vets or farriers are needed.
-This situation can work well if a group of people can work together or if you live very close to the stable.
-The downside is that, like having horses in your backyard, you will have to make sure they are cared for every day.
-Self-care boarding tends to go very well if everyone is cooperative, or it can turn complicated.
-Contracts with exact expectations of what is required are the best protection for everyone, as is good communication.
+With self-care board, the facilities will be provided and the rest is up to the owner.
+The owner will have to bring in their own feed and bedding.
+Feeding, turn-out, and mucking out will be the owner's responsibility.
+They will have to arrange for and be there when vets or farriers are needed.
+This situation can work well if a group of people can work together or for someone who lives very close to the stable.
+The downside is that, like having horses in the backyard, owners will have to make sure the horses are cared for every day.

-Some stables may offer you a reduced rate if you work mucking out or provide other services to the stable.
-Perhaps your horse can be used for lessons or trail rides.
-If you make any agreements like this, make sure they are outlined in the boarding contract.
-If you can't hold up your end of the agreement, be prepared to pay the full price for the board.
+Some stables may offer a reduced rate for those who offer to work mucking out or provide other services for the stable.
+Perhaps the horse can be used for lessons or trail rides.
+For those who make any agreements like these, make sure they are outlined in the boarding contract.
+For those who can't hold up their end of the agreement, be prepared to pay the full price for the board.
 Keep track of what work you do and when so that the stable owner/manager can be assured that they are receiving fair value for the reduced board.

-Whatever your boarding arrangement, your horse's welfare is still your responsibility.
-Don't assume that you can ignore your horse for long periods of time or that it is the stable owner's problem if the horse becomes sick or needs special attention.
-And always, pay your board bill on time.
-In some places, the proceedings to claim horses in lieu of board can take place if the board is as little as two weeks late.
+Whatever the boarding arrangement, the horse's welfare is still the owner's responsibility.
+Don't assume that the horse can be ignored for long periods of time or that it is the stable owner's problem if the horse becomes sick or needs special attention.